Welcome to Calculate My Pension

 Assessing Retirement Income Needs

-The other half of the retirement planning equation is understanding how much income you’ll need to support your desired lifestyle.
-Calculate My Pension uses the widely recognised Retirement Living Standards to help you estimate your personal income needs.
-These standards – Minimum, Moderate, and Comfortable – reflect real-world costs based on independent research and provide an accessible benchmark for planning your future.
+We use the widely recognised Retirement Living Standards to help you estimate your personal income needs.
+These specify three standards of living: Minimum, Moderate, and Comfortable with income requirements for each that reflect real-world costs based on independent research.

 This provides a quick and easy way to allow for your own personal circumstances and preferences without already having a budget, while still using the Retirement Living Standards as a foundation.
 This tailored income target feeds directly into a comparison with your calculated affordable income, allowing you to see if you are on target and to adjust your plans accordingly.